 - 6.7.90 The County Borough's underlying geology supplies minerals to the energy and aggregate markets.
 The major resources within the County Borough are coal, limestone and sandstone.
 Superficial sand and gravel resources are known to exist even though there is no recent history of their commercial exploitation. - 6.7.91 In terms of Minerals the plan's role is: - 1.
-To safeguard mineral resources and protect mineral reserves. - To contribute to an adequate and sustainable regional supply of aggregates for the construction industry and to promote their efficient and appropriate usage, including the use of recycled aggregates where possible. - 3.
+To safeguard mineral resources and protect mineral reserves. - 2.
+To contribute to an adequate and sustainable regional supply of aggregates for the construction industry and to promote their efficient and appropriate usage, including the use of recycled aggregates where possible. - 3.
 To ensure the impacts of extraction are carefully managed. - 6.7.92 We must contribute to the regional supply of land-won primary aggregates.
 Our regional apportionment is set out in the 'Reginal Technical Statement (RTS)103' and is combined with that of the Brecon Beacon National Park Local Planning Authority.
 We must also safeguard mineral resources should they be needed in future generations.
-This is monitored in the South Wales Regional Aggregate Working Party Annual Report104. - 6.7.93 Our joint annual apportionment for the future provision of land-won aggregates is 0.82 million tonnes of crushed rock.
-This equates to 20.5 million tonnes of crushed rock over the 25 year period (2011-2036) covered by the RTS. - 6.7.94 Vaynor and Gelligaer quarries have significant permitted reserves for crushed rock which provides an adequate aggregates landbank of reserves for more than 50 years extraction.
-As this meets the MTAN1: Aggregates requirement to provide a minimum 10-years supply throughout the plan period no new allocations for crushed rock are required. - 6.7.95 The progressive restoration of the East Merthyr land reclamation scheme (Ffos y fran), which involves the extraction of approximately 11 million tonnes of coal, has reached its maximum depth and is expected to be completed by 2025. - 6.7.96 The impacts arising from extraction must be carefully managed.
-The Planning Officers Society for Wales good practice guide for minerals planning conditions identifies best practice on the management of minerals sites through the planning system.
+This is monitored in the South Wales Regional Aggregate Working Party Annual Report104.